KiarashShayegani/Iran-Car-Market-Intelligence/README.md

 ---

-**Disclaimer**: This is an educational project demonstrating ML pipeline development.
+**Disclaimer**: This is an eperimental project demonstrating ML pipeline development.
 Price estimations should be verified with multiple sources for real purchase/sale decisions.